okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-grant-type/main/index.md

 layout: Guides
 ---

-This document guides you through implementing OAuth 2.0 authorization flow for your application (app) by grant types with Okta.
+This document guides you through implementing OAuth 2.0 authorization flow for your application by grant types with Okta.

 Select the authorization grant-type flow to implement: <StackSelector />